No results were found...

 3. Combine Christmas and Black Friday

-Black Friday comes bang in the middle of the Christmas shopping period.
+People start buying Christmas presents in October, so Black Friday comes bang in the middle of the holiday shopping period.
 Use your Black Friday emails to mention that now is a great time to save when buying Christmas gifts.
 That’s what Unisport does in the email below.

 Christmas email from Unisport featuring Black Friday colour schemes